The Center Conjecture for spherical buildings of types F4 and E6: Introduction

+The Center Conjecture was first proposed by Tits in the 1950s.
+Part of his motivation came from algebraic group theory, cf.\ \cite[Lemma 1.2]{Tits_cc}.
+A special case of the conjecture is also considered in Geometric Invariant Theory related to the discussion of instability, see \cite{Mumford}, and this special case had been proven by Rousseau \cite{Rousseau} and Kempf \cite{Kempf}.

+Conjecture~\ref{conj:tcc} easily reduces to the irreducible case.
 It has been proven for irreducible buildings of types $A_n$, $B_n$ and $D_n$ in \cite{MuehlherrTits}.
-The $F_4$-case has been announced in a talk at Oberwolfach by Parker and Tent \cite{ParkerTent_conv}.
+The $F_4$-case has been announced by Parker and Tent in a talk at Oberwolfach in January 2008 \cite{ParkerTent_conv}.
+To our knowledge no written account of the argument is available.
 These approaches are incidence-geometric.

-Our main result is the proof of the Center Conjecture~\ref{conj:tcc} for spherical buildings of types $F_4$ and $E_6$, see Theorems~\ref{thm:tccf4} and \ref{thm:tcce6}.
-Our methods are differential-geometric and based on the theory of metric spaces with curvature bounded above.
+The main result of this paper is the proof of the Center Conjecture~\ref{conj:tcc} for spherical buildings of types $F_4$ and $E_6$, see Theorems~\ref{thm:tccf4} and \ref{thm:tcce6}.
+Our methods are differential-geometric and based on the theory of metric spaces with curvature bounded above and in particular on the geometric approach to buildings from the perspective of comparison geometry as in \cite{qirigid}.
 The arguments rely on the specific features of $F_4$- and $E_6$-geometry.
 We use these techniques also to give another proof of the Center Conjecture for the spherical buildings of classical type.
+Our arguments actually yield a slightly stronger intrinsic version of the Center Conjecture where we admit all intrinsic automorphisms of the subcomplex $K$ instead of only those which extend to automorphisms of the ambient building $B$, see Theorem~\ref{thm:generalversion}.

 The approach in this paper has been carried further by the second author in \cite{E8,diss} where he proves Conjecture~\ref{conj:tcc} for spherical buildings of types $E_7$ and $E_8$.
 It follows that the Center Conjecture holds for all spherical buildings without factors of type $H_4$, and in particular for all thick spherical buildings.